Healthcare and Health Insurance in Bangladesh

-Size: Bangladesh occupies a total area of 144,000 square kilometers making it the 102 nd largest country in the world.
-In comparative terms, Bangladesh is slightly smaller than the US state of Iowa.
+Size: Bangladesh occupies a total area of 147,570 square kilometers, making it the 92nd largest country in the world.
+In comparative terms, Bangladesh is around the same size as the US state of New York.

-Population: With a total estimated population of 150,448,000, Bangladesh is the 9 th most populated country in the world, ranking ahead of Russia and behind Pakistan.
+Population: With a total estimated population of 164.7 million, Bangladesh is the 8th most populated country in the world, ranking ahead of Russia and behind Nigeria.

-Prevalence of HIV/AIDS: There is a relatively low prevalence of HIV/Aids in Bangladesh with approximately 0.1% of the population living with the disease.
-In real terms this is equivalent to 130,000 people in the country living with the disease.
+Prevalence of HIV/AIDS: There is a relatively low prevalence of HIV/Aids in Bangladesh, with less than 0.1% of the population living with the disease.

 Ethnic Groups: Bangladesh is a fairly homogenous country in terms of the ethnic makeup of the local populace.
 98% of the Bangladeshi population identify themselves as being of Bengali ethnicity.
 The remaining 2% are a mix of many nationalities and tribal groups, including non-Bengali Muslims.

-Languages: The official language of Bangladesh is Bangla, or Bengali.
-English is widely spoken throughout the country, however is not an official language.
+Languages: The official language of Bangladesh is Bangla or Bengali.
+English is widely spoken throughout the country; however, it is not an official language.

 Government: Bangladesh is a parliamentary democracy, as such the Bangladeshi head of state is not directly elected, but rather is the head of the political party that secures the most votes in the general election.

-Head of State: President Zillur Rahman is the head of the Bangladeshi state.
+Head of State: Abdul Hamid is the head of the Bangladeshi state.

-GDP: Bangladesh has a purchasing power parity of approximately US$ 209.2 billion and an actual GDP of US$ 75.17 billion, meaning that this nation has the 51 st strongest economy in the world.
+GDP: Bangladesh has a purchasing power parity of approximately US$686.5 billion and an actual GDP of US$ 249.7 billion, meaning that this nation has the 41st strongest economy in the world.

-For more information about Bangladesh insurance please contact one of our expert advisers today.
+For more information about health insurance in Bangladesh, please contact one of our expert advisers today.